 Carbon Monoxide (CO) is a colourless, tasteless and odourless gas that can cause harmful and potentially fatal effects.

 Carbon monoxide is produced by the incomplete burning of fossil fuels, such as gas.
 This can occur in inadequately maintained or badly fitted domestic heating appliances, such as boilers and gas fires.
-If your flue or chimney is blocked, CO will be unable to escape your home if produce, allowing a dangerous concentration to quickly build up.
+If your flue or chimney is blocked, CO will be unable to escape your home if produced, allowing a dangerous concentration to quickly build up.

 When was the last time your boiler was serviced?
 Ensuring that your gas appliances are installed and regularly serviced by Gas Safe Registered engineers is the first step to safety within your home.
 Landlords are legally obliged to have an annual gas safety check completed in every property they let - and should provide tenants with a copy of the certificate.